gianniskts/Covid19InfectedPopulationPerDay/README.md

 Day 14   ==>   16816 people are infected from Covid-19 pandemic started from 1 infected person ------ percentage is 46.302% of new cases

-Finally,  14 days are needed for 10000 of population to be infected from 1 infected person with Covid-19 disease with an R-index of 1.16
+Finally,  14 days are needed for 10000 of population to be infected from 1 infected person with Covid-19 disease with an R-index of 1.16.
+Furthermore, as we can see the infection growth is logarithmic.